reflex-dev/reflex-web/docs/getting-started/introduction.md

         ),
         rx.tabs.content(
             rx.markdown(
                 """The frontend is built declaratively using Reflex components.
-These component can be nested and customized to create complex layouts and interactions.
-More information can be found in the [Reflex Components](/docs/components) section.
+Components are compiled down to JS and served to the users browser, therefore:

-- Use Reflex components and var operations
+- Only use Reflex components, vars, and var operations when building your UI.
+Any other logic should be put in your `State` (backend).

-- Use `rx.cond` and `rx.foreach` (replaces if and for loops)
+- Use `rx.cond` and `rx.foreach` (replaces if statements and for loops), for creating dynamic UIs.

-- Use State. when referring to state class variables (do not use self.)
                 """
             ),
             value="tab1",